 Located in the heart of London's legal and financial centre (which remains a magnet for multi-jurisdictional transactions and disputes) our London Office is well positioned to advise on the most demanding and complex global and local matters: including cross-border M&A, real estate and finance transactions (including banking, capital markets, investment funds, private equity, and structured finance), global disputes, and regulatory matters involving the UK, US, and other authorities.
 We also have teams of lawyers experienced in business restructuring, competition/antitrust, corporate tax planning, employment and pensions, energy, intellectual property, and projects and infrastructure.

 Jones Day has a policy of paying competitive salaries to its trainees and other benefits include private healthcare, personal pension, season ticket loan and group life cover.
 Assistance is also provided through law school.
-We recruit around 15 trainee solicitors each year.
+We recruit between 15 and 20 trainee solicitors each year.

 We are looking to recruit people who want to work on global deals and be challenged on an international level.
-We are also looking for potential partners of the future, not just candidates who will qualify with us: around half our London partners trained with the firm.
+We are also looking for potential partners of the future, not just candidates who will qualify with us: nearly half our London partners trained with the firm.

 GDL and LPC fees paid and £8,000 maintenance.

 Jones Day offers its sponsored students the fast track LPC from mid-August to mid March each year.
 The full year's maintenance grant remains unchanged at £8,000.
 Students will have the opportunity to take a six-month gap between concluding their LPC and commencing their training contract at Jones Day.

 The format of the placement scheme mirrors our unique training system and provides an opportunity to see how it works in practice.
 Students receive work simultaneously from all departments in the firm and there will be opportunities to attend client meetings and trainee solicitor seminars.
 Students are responsible for managing their own workload and are also encouraged to take part in the various social and sporting events.

 Final-year student, graduate and postgraduate vacation opportunities

-One period of two weeks in winter vacation; One period of two weeks in spring vacation; Two periods of two weeks in summer vacation.
-Total of 64 places.
+One period of two weeks in winter vacation; one period of two weeks in spring vacation; two periods of two weeks in summer vacation.
+Total of 70 places.